MM-Vet: Evaluating Large Multimodal Models for Integrated Capabilities: Introduction

-Despite the promising qualitative results on LMM's capabilities, it remains unclear how to systematically evaluate those showcased complicated multimodal tasks and what are the relationships among evaluated tasks, which is the first step in developing a quantitative evaluation benchmark.
-As shown in Figure \ref{fig:first_figure}, existing vision-language benchmarks~\cite{VQA_15,chen2015microsoft,textvqa} focus on simple Vision-Language (VL) tasks that require specific one or two capabilities, such as recognition, language generation, or OCR, but fall short in benchmarking more complicated tasks.
-Alternatively, we examine the arbitrary integration of core VL capabilities for complicated tasks, with the insight that the intriguing ability to solve complicated multimodal tasks can be achieved by a generalist model mastering and integrating different core capabilities.
+Despite the promising qualitative results on LMM's capabilities, it remains unclear how to systematically evaluate those showcased complicated multimodal tasks, and what are the relationships among evaluated tasks, which is the first step in developing a quantitative evaluation benchmark.
+As shown in Figure \ref{fig:first_figure}, existing VL benchmarks~\cite{VQA_15,chen2015microsoft,textvqa} focus on straightforward VL tasks that test specific one or two capabilities, such as recognition, language generation, or OCR, but fall short in benchmarking more complicated tasks.
+In contrast, we examine the integration of multiple core VL capabilities for more complicated tasks.
+This is based on the insight that the intriguing ability to solve complicated multimodal tasks can be achieved by a generalist model mastering and integrating these core capabilities.
 Following this insight, we propose a new benchmark for evaluating LMMs, namely \benchname{}. \benchname{} defines six core VL capabilities, including recognition, OCR, knowledge, language generation, spatial awareness, and math, which integrate to solve various complicated multimodal tasks. \benchname{} contains 16 tasks for quantitative evaluation.
 For example, in Figure \ref{fig:first_figure}(d), answering the question ``\textit{What will the girl on the right write on the board?}'' in \benchname{} requires recognizing the genders of the three kids, locating queried girl spatially, recognizing the scene text written by the girl, and finally calculating the result.